Divorce is a traumatic experience, even more so if you are not the one who initiated the procedure.

-Much like the grief we feel when a loved one dies, the stages of grief post-divorce can be broken down into distinct phases of grief.
+Much like the grief, we feel when a loved one dies, the stages of grief post-divorce can be broken down into distinct phases of grief.

+In which order do these stages occur?
 It is important to recognize that the steps of grieving are not linear.

 You cannot expect to be neatly finished with one and proceed straight on to the next.

-Additionally, you can expect to have days where you feel like you are truly getting some traction in moving forward in your stages of grief, only to wake up one morning finding yourself moving two steps backwards.
+Additionally, you can expect to have days where you feel like you are truly getting some traction in moving forward in your stages of grief, only to wake up one morning finding yourself moving two steps backward.

-This is why it is important to take good care of yourself when moving through the stages of grief after divorce, and to tell yourself that whatever you are feeling, and wherever you are in your grief cycle, everything is ok.
+This is why it is important to take good care of yourself when moving through the stages of grief after divorce and to tell yourself that whatever you are feeling, and wherever you are in your grief cycle, everything is ok.

 You will survive this.